jindrichmynarz/dissertation/parts/methods.md

 <!--
 SPARQL and full-text matchmakers are "lazy learners", since they do not build explicit models.
 Since there is no model, performance might be worse.
+(Why?)
 We can consider database indices to be the "models".

-Representation of cases for efficient retrieval ~ feature selection and construction -->
+-->

 <!--